Sales Presentations: Proven Examples, Strategies, and Tips to Win More Deals

 - What specific problem are they trying to solve?

-- How does my solution fit their existing workflow?
+- How does my solution fit into their workflow today?

 - What would success look like in their world?